• Skip to primary navigation

 Related Recipes

-For more delicious & cosy soup recipes why not try:
+For more delicious & healthy soup recipes why not try:

-I hope you enjoy the process of making this Pumpkin Soup from scratch as much as you enjoy eating it! 🙂
+I hope you enjoy the process of making this healthy & delicious Vegan Pumpkin Soup as much as you enjoy eating it! 🙂

 roasted pumpkin soup made in Thermomix